messede-degod/SF-UI/README.md

 ## Info

 Application currently embeds the UI files into binary, using go's embed feature (this is for convenience).
-In production it may be preferable to serve the UI content using a webserver like nginx.
+In production it may be preferable to serve the UI content using a webserver like nginx, See `other/nginx/Readme.md` for further instructions.
-In such cases run `make UI` then  copy the contents of ui/dist/sf-ui/ to the webserver root and proxy pass requests to `/secret` and `/ws` to SFUI.

 ## Acknowledgement